Muscogee County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually your first appearance in court after your arrest.
-It typically occurs within a few weeks of your arrest, but the exact timing depends on the court's schedule.
+• When it happens: The arraignment is typically your first court appearance after a DUI arrest.
+It usually occurs within a few weeks of the arrest.

 2. Pre-Trial Hearings